dqsis/dqsis.github.io/README.md

 ![Group Workout logo](images/groupworkout_icon.png)

 I have spent the past fifteen years building software for clinical personnel and patients.
-The journey started with a PhD in Biomechanics, ran through aerospace engineering, and eventually brought me to where I have been ever since: at the intersection of software and clinical medicine.
+The journey started with a PhD in Biomechanics, ran through aerospace engineering, and eventually brought me to where I have been ever since: at the intersection of software and healthcare.

 ---